reynoldspravindev/databricks-lakebase-inventory/README.md

 The application uses a relational schema with the following tables:

 ### Core Tables
-- **`inventory_items`**: Main inventory items table with foreign keys to categories, warehouses, and suppliers
+- **`inventory_items`**: Main inventory items table with foreign keys to SKUs, warehouses, and suppliers
+- **`inventory_sku`**: Product SKUs with pricing, descriptions, and category associations
 - **`inventory_category`**: Product categories for organizing items
 - **`inventory_warehouse`**: Warehouse locations with geographic data
 - **`inventory_supplier`**: Supplier information for procurement tracking

 ### Relationships
+- Each inventory item references one SKU (required)
-- Each inventory item belongs to one category (required)
+- Each SKU belongs to one category (required)
 - Each inventory item can be assigned to one warehouse (optional)
 - Each inventory item can be linked to one supplier (optional)
-- Demand forecasts are linked to warehouses and categories for prediction accuracy
+- Demand forecasts are linked to warehouses, categories, and SKUs for prediction accuracy

 ### Foreign Table Sync
 All tables are synced from Lakebase to Unity Catalog as foreign tables at near-real-time latency, enabling: